Menu

 Day 4: Niigata & Toyama

-Today we visit Takada Castle in the heart of Niigata’s rice-growing region.
+Today you visit Takada Castle in the heart of Niigata’s rice-growing region.
 The castle is surrounded by an astounding 4,000 cherry blossom trees and its annual cherry blossom festival attracts visitors from across the country.
-We join the local community as they gather under the blossoms and enjoy local treats from festive food stalls.
+You join the local community as they gather under the blossoms and enjoy local treats from festive food stalls.

 Next stop along the coast is the prefecture of Toyama, a similarly appealing slice of rural Japan.
-Here we stop to enjoy a unique local landmark, only possible at this time of year.
+Here you stop to enjoy a unique local landmark, only possible at this time of year.
 Known locally as the “Spring Quartet”, contrasting rows of rapeseed and tulips sit alongside cherry blossoms lining the Funakawa River, with the dramatic snow-capped Northern Alps in the background.
-If time allows, we may stop by the sublime two-storied villa of Shouokaku set in a lovely landscaped garden, once the home of a late 19th century politician.
+You will also stop by the sublime two-storied villa of Shouokaku set in a lovely landscaped garden, once the home of a late 19th century politician.

-By late afternoon we arrive at our onsen ryokan inn in the hot spring town of Unazuki, nestled in the foothills of magnificent Kurobe Gorge.
+By late afternoon you arrive at your onsen ryokan inn in the hot spring town of Unazuki, nestled in the foothills of magnificent Kurobe Gorge.
 Unwind in your first natural hot spring bath of the trip, enjoy the simple elegance of a tatami-mat room and feast on a delicious kaiseki multi-course meal.
 Bliss!

 Breakfast, Dinner